hesamameri/hesamameri.github.io/_posts/2025-07-04-getting-started.md

 - Create a "hero compass" with 3-4 core virtues that chosen heroes embody
 - Follow the spirit, not the specifics

-> "I follow the spirit of my heroes, not their specifics.
+> I follow the spirit of my heroes, not their specifics.
 Their path was context.
-My path is necessity."
+My path is necessity.

 #### 3. Extreme Pessimism and Catastrophizing